 We expect product gross margin to continue to fluctuate in future periods depending on the level and mix of manufacturing orders due to the fixed cost base for our manufacturing activities.
-During the remaining six month period of 2013, based on our current forecast of decreases in product sales activities, we expect product gross profit and product gross margin to decrease as compared to the six months ended June 30, 2013.
-We expect product gross profit and product gross margin for the full year of 2013 to be modestly positive.
+We expect product gross margin for the full year of 2013 to be consistent with 2012.